 How do you build those relationships so that clients will listen to you?
-In this Inc. article, Thomas Koulopoulos provides an answer: Questions.
+In this Inc. article, Harvard Study Reveals One Word Is the Secret to Being Likable and Emotionally Intelligent, Thomas Koulopoulos provides an answer: Questions.

 There are several key learnings in this article that I want to highlight here.
 First, there are “four types of questions: introductory questions (‘How are you?’), mirror questions (‘I’m fine.
 How are you?’), full-switch questions (ones that change the topic entirely), and follow-up questions (ones that solicit more information).”
 The most important of these are the follow-up questions; they demonstrate interest in the other party.
 On the other hand, if you question from a script—which many change practitioners do in early meetings with organizational leaders—it can come across as only caring about the information, and not the person.
 That does not lay the foundation for a strong and trusting relationship.